mbakhoff/htmlbasic6/readme.md

 ```

 The `multipart/form-data` is a bit more complicated and less efficient for sending form data, but it is file upload friendly.
-This is what it looks like:
+This is what a multipart *POST* looks like:

 ```text
 POST /samples/multipart HTTP/1.1